Himalayan Yoga Academy

 27 Oct 2020 HYN Himalayan Yoga Academy

 Maha is a Sanskrit word meaning “great.”
 As such, this final bandha may also be called the “supreme bandha” or Tribandha (“triple lock).”
-Maha bandha is named as such because it provides the health benefits of all three previous bandhas.
-Jalandhara Bandha, Uddiyana Bandha and Mula Bandha are applied together to formulate Maha Bandha.
-Since it is the combination of all three locks, it is recognized as ‘the great lock’.
-The Sanskrit word ‘Maha’ also stands for ‘great’.
-The practice of Maha Bandha brings together the benefits of all three bandha.
+Maha bandha is a kriya in Hatha Yoga, providing the health benefits of all three previous bandhas.
+Jalandhara Bandha, Uddiyana Bandha, and Mula Bandha are applied together to formulate Maha Bandha.
+Since it combines all three locks, it is recognized as ‘the great lock’.

-Maha Bandha requires a great deal of physical strength as it is an advanced practice.
-You must have mastered (if not mastered then at least sufficiently good at) all three bandhas separately before commencing to ‘the great lock’.
-The practice of Maha Bandha promotes the awakening of Kundalini Shakti, a form of primal energy.
+Maha Bandha demands a great deal of physical strength, as it involves an advanced practice.
+You must master (or at least become sufficiently good at) all three bandhas separately before you commence the ‘great lock.’Practicing Maha Bandha awakens Kundalini Shakti, a form of primal energy.

-When we combine three major bandhas, we form Maha bandha.
-In Maha Bandha, we perform Jalandhara, Uddiyana and Jalandhara Bandha together to get maximum benefits of these three bandhas.
-Ones these all practices are masted, we perform all these practices together in Maha Bandha as the last step of Bandhas.
+When we combine the three major bandhas, we form Maha bandha to get the maximum benefits of these three bandhas.
+Ones these all practices are mastered, we perform all these practices together in Maha Bandha as the last step of Bandhas.

 Sit straight keeping the spine erect.
 Put both of your palms on your knees.
 Relax the whole body and be aware of your breaths.

 Now take slow and deep breaths.
-After an inhalation, exhale forcefully moving all the breath out completely.
-Hold the breath outside.
+After an inhalation, exhale forcefully, moving all the breath out completely.
+Hold your breath outside.

 Maha bandha